5/7/2025

 Executive Chairman and CEO

 Yeah, no, I talked about SMB earlier.
-I mean, I think there's more, you know, direct impact there.
-I don't think we have any direct, you know, impact on our consumers as far as tariffs are related.
-We have not seen, you know, much change.
+I mean, I think there's more direct impact there.
+I don't think we have any direct impact on our consumers as far as tariffs are related.
+We have not seen much change.
 We've seen a very stable customer.
 If you actually look at the macro metrics of inflation, was it a four-year low?
 I think last week it was reported.
-You know, interest rates have come down from their highs.
-I think prices for major things like oil, you know, and food have come down.
-So like, the, and people are employed, right?
-You know, employment numbers were good.
-So right now, if you take, you know, the moment in time, you know, things are solid and stable, and we're not seeing anything.
+Interest rates have come down from their highs, I think, Prices for major things like oil and food have come down.
+People are employed.
+Employment numbers were good.
+Right now, if you take the moment in time, things are solid and stable, and we're not seeing anything.
 Obviously, it's something we're watching extremely closely.
-This is also, you know, what happened in 22.
-That was more of a shock inflation, but those learnings is really what developed Model 6, which we've been, you know, deployed last year, and, you know, is designed to help smooth out some of the volatility in some of these macro things.
-But, you know, right now, you know, we're seeing mostly stability in the consumer.
+This is also what happened in 22.
+That was more of a shock inflation.
+But those learnings is really what developed Model 6, which we've been deployed last year and is designed to help smooth out some of the volatility and some of these macro things.
+But right now, we're seeing mostly stability in the consumer.

 speaker